hueitan/javascript-sdk-design/README.md

 ### Simulating Multiple Domains

-You don't need to register different domains names to simulate multiple domain, you can just edit your operating system's hostes file.
+You don't need to register different domain names to simulate multiple domain, you can just edit your operating system's hosts file.

 ```shell
 $ sudo vim /etc/hosts